-Program Requirements: To receive the Associate in Applied Science Degree, you must complete a minimum of 66 credits with a grade point average of 2.00 or better.
-The following outline represents the typical order of courses planned for full-time students.
+Program Requirements: To receive the Associate of Applied Science in Business Management (Major: Marketing with an Electronic Commerce Specialization), you will need to complete 69 credits with a grade point average of 2.00 or better.
+The outline on the following page represents a typical order of courses taken by full-time students.